 The third person is the ESCROW AGENT.
 He or she is the stakeholder.
 Although the main function of escrow is to provide a safe place for the stake (the collection of documents and funds until the deal can be concluded), it is also the place where many arrangements and accounting details are cleared up.
-The escrow agent does these things, but first he or she writes down the exact instruction of the principals (who are the buyers and sellers but who may also be others), making a new instrument called the escrow instructions.
-These instructions tell the escrow officer how to make the arrangements for completing the transaction, and he or she must not deviate from them.
+The escrow agent's duties are limited to following the instructions of the parties to the escrow.